RowSquared/survey.tm/README.md

 ### Before sharing with wider audience

-- [ ] Revise create_suso_file() (simplify, better documentaton)
 - [ ] A main wrapper function?

-### Documentation

-- [ ] Basic Workflow, maybe make this more user focused, e.g. split what they need to do, and what the package does in the background
-- [ ] Stress that multiple sheets for separate language, but contain all the same (if no manual tweaks are done by user)
-- [ ] Add note on managing secrets in doc where credentials are asked

 ### Misc.

-- [ ] Add a sample-project using openly shared google sheet/qnrs?
 - [ ] move to R2 repo
+- [ ] html-tag check: Have only those tags that are different added to comment.
+- [ ] html-tag check: check again with heavy formatting, e.g. ‘953faa24e13144ac984e1ad62593aab5’
-- [ ] Add a sheet on translation instructions
+- [ ] Add a sheet on translation instructions.
+Also stress that multiple sheets for separate language, but contain all the same (if no manual tweaks are done by user)
 - [ ] `get_suso_tfiles`: print feedback to user
 - [ ] Cleanup of function names & argument naming convention to make
   clear between translation and questionnaire